-The Research Group on Constitutional Studies ( http://www.mcgill.ca/rgcs/ https://www.facebook.com/RGCSMcGill ) brings together the study of political theory, political and legal philosophy, constitutional and public law, and empirical political science about constitutional institutions (the judiciary, federalism, separation of powers, etc.) It aims to unify these within an overarching research agenda on the foundations, institutions, and principles of political societies.
+RGCS brings together the study of political theory, political and legal philosophy, constitutional and public law, and empirical political science about constitutional institutions (the judiciary, federalism, separation of powers, etc.).
+It aims to unify these within an overarching research agenda on the foundations, institutions, and principles of political societies.
 "Constitutional" is construed broadly.
 It encompasses both the modern sense of the word (the fundamental institutions of a society's formal political and legal order, including institutional and legal norms limiting and directing political decisions) and the ancient (concerned with the match between political regimes and the societies they govern, and so concerned with the norms and rules governing family life, economic relations, and social orders).
-It includes some fifteen faculty researchers in Political Science, Philosophy, and Law; postdoctoral fellows; a group of Ph.D. fellows; and this Student Fellowship of undergraduates and Master's students.
+RGCS includes some fifteen faculty researchers in Political Science, Philosophy, and Law; postdoctoral fellows; a group of Ph.D. students; and this Student Fellowship of undergraduates and Master's students.
 RGCS is a unit of the Yan P. Lin Centre for the Study of Freedom and Global Orders in the Ancient and Modern Worlds.

 Award: $500, plus free copies of the books.

-1) The first, and primary, activity is a reading group with two members of the RGCS faculty.
-The reading group is not a for-credit reading course and cannot be taken as one.
+1) The first, and primary, activity is a reading group with two members of the RGCS faculty: William Roberts and myself.
+The reading group is not a for-credit course and cannot be taken as one; it is not graded.

-Fellows will also be occasionally invited to other talks, seminars, and conferences in political theory, political philosophy, constitutional law, and the history of political thought; unlike attendance at the lectures, participation in these is optional.
-There are sometimes small group meetings with visiting speakers outside the RGCS Lecture Series, in recent years including Saskia Sassen, Timur Kuran, Charles Taylor, and Philip Pettit.
+Other activities: Fellows will also be occasionally invited to other talks, seminars, and conferences in political theory, political philosophy, constitutional law, and the history of political thought; unlike attendance at the lectures, participation in these is optional.
+There are sometimes small group meetings with visiting speakers outside the RGCS Lecture Series, especially the speakers who give the annual Yan P. Lin Centre Lecture.

 RGCS sponsors an annual Arts undergraduate student writing prize; it is not limited to members of the Fellowship but they are encouraged to apply.